aquilesC/aquiles.me/content/essays/LinkedIn/24-05-06_Six Sigma.md

 ---
-status: draft
+status: published
-published_on: None
+published_on: 06-05-2024
 ---
 💯 Just completed my first course on Lean Six Sigma.
-I was surprised by the intersection of statistics and insights useful for entrepreneurs, with quality management at larger scales.
+I was surprised by the intersection of statistics, useful insights for entrepreneurs, and quality management at larger scales.

 I was curious about Six Sigma because I wanted to learn the language that process engineers speak.
 Smaller companies occupy specific places in the value chain, and being able to understand the concerns arising both upstream and downstream is crucial to designing successful projects.